 Nagasawa Historical Exhibit – Russian River Valley Estate

 Paradise Ridge Winery is proud to share the history of Kanaye Nagasawa, a Japanese Samurai who became a winemaker in Sonoma County.
-Newly updated in 2016, the exhibit tells the fascinating life story of Nagasawa.
+Updated in 2016, the exhibit tells the fascinating life story of Nagasawa.

-The exhibit is available for viewing during tasting room hours, when tasting is open in the main building.
+The exhibit is open during tasting room hours, when tasting is in the main winery building.
 Please phone in advance to ensure the exhibit will be open during your visit (707) 528-9463.

 Below is an excerpt of the story.

 Hikosuke Isonaga, the son of a samurai of the Satsuma clan, left Japan in 1864 at the young age of 12 to study Western science in Scotland.
 During this time, he befriended Lady Oliphant and her son Lawrence, who were disciples of Thomas Lake Harris, a charismatic religious leader.
 These two disciples introduced Nagasawa to Harris.Harris had established a utopian community called The Brotherhood of the New Life on the shores of Lake Erie in the United States.